sleistikow/icq_messages_viewer/README.md

 ![icq_viewer](https://github.com/user-attachments/assets/fa20fa66-4fa2-4d99-bf83-9cc600a817b5)

-# How to use the viewer?
+## How to use the viewer?
-Simply copy the icq_viewer.py python script alongside your "Messages.qpb" files obtained from you ICQ installation.
+Simply copy the icq_viewer.py python script alongside your "Messages.qdb" files obtained from you ICQ installation.
 Alternatively, you might adapt the path directly in the file.

 Then simply run the script using ```python3 icq_viewer.py```.

-# Dependencies
+## Dependencies
 ```pip3 install PyQt5```

 Feel free to contribute!